dhershman1/dusty-blog/README.md

 - Add tagging system
 - Add dates to posts
 - Make login stick across instances (making session work with redis will probably fix this)
+- Add ability to like posts
+- Create automated DB deploy script
+- And much more!